 - Hardboard, knobs and a serviette

-The most difficult thing was trying to line up the patterns so they looked seamless.
+The most difficult thing was trying to line up the patterns so they look seamless.
 Grrrrrrr.
-After spending a very frustrating hour confusing myself, I gave up and just stuck the paper down and used some sand paper to hide the un-seamless joins.
-I distressed the edges of the scrapbook paper and sealed everything with Mod Podge mixed with some stain to create a old world look.
+After spending a very frustrating hour confusing myself, I gave up and just stuck the paper down and used some sandpaper to hide the un-seamless joins and edges.
+I sealed the paper and painted pallets with Mod Podge mixed with some of our rusty nail muti to create an old-world look.

-I found the easiest way to join the pallets was to use some hardboard.
-Just cut to size and glue and screw it onto the back.
-I still haven’t figured out how the Kregg jig, that hubby bought, works.
-We attached the two shelves the using a basic triangular bracket, cut from pallets to add a bit of rustic charm.
-Talea painted an old frame in her favorite color and we added chicken wire onto the back to make a pin board for all her little notes.
+I found the easiest way to join the scrapbooked pallets together was to use some hardboard.
+I considered using skewers to join them, but it’s quite a large piece and I didn’t want to take the chance.
+Just cut the hardboard to size and glue and screw it onto the back.
+Talea painted an old frame in her favorite color and we stapled chicken wire onto the back to make a pinboard.

 We also found some serviettes that matched the scrapbook paper beautifully.
 Aren’t they lovely?

 A bit of contact glue and mod podge to protect and seal and the boring old wooden door knobs are transformed.

 The doorknobs were screwed onto the shelf so Talea can hang some of her favorite things.

 Love these little serviette knobs.
 This doorknob was just as easy to transform from boring wood to cracked porcelain with a little bit of crackle glaze and glossy mod podge.

 Two small shelves are screwed in from the back and for extra support, I added basic triangular brackets cut from pallets.

 And that’s it.
 Hang and enjoy.

 I think the salvaged and whitewashed pallet wood combined with the soft beautiful colors of the scrapbook paper make such a timeless statement.